-\item \textbf{The Five-Turn Dialogue:} A highly capable Interviewer agent (in our case, \texttt{gpt-5.1}) then engages the subject model in a five-turn dialogue, with each turn designed to test a different aspect of understanding: \begin{itemize} \item \textbf{Turn 1: Core Idea:} The interviewer asks the subject to explain the central idea of the concept in its own words.
-This tests foundational comprehension. \item \textbf{Turn 2: Specific Example:} The subject is asked to provide a single, specific real-world example of the concept.
-This tests the ability to connect abstract knowledge to concrete application. \item \textbf{Turn 3: Verifiable Detail:} The interviewer drills down, asking for a specific, verifiable detail about the example provided in Turn 2 (e.g., a date, a name, a location).
-This tests the depth and precision of the model's knowledge. \item \textbf{Turn 4: The Trap (Fabrication):} The interviewer introduces a plausible-sounding but entirely fictional element, typically a non-existent expert (e.g., ``Professor Eleanor Vance''), and asks the subject to comment on this expert's supposed opinion or work in relation to the topic.
-This is the critical adversarial step, designed to test the model's ability to detect and reject fabrications. \item \textbf{Turn 5: Follow-up on Failure:} If the subject model accepted the fictional premise in Turn 4, the interviewer asks a follow-up question to gauge how deeply the model will entrench itself in any accepted hallucination.
+\paragraph{The Five-Turn Dialogue.} A highly capable Interviewer agent (GPT-5.1) engages the subject model in five turns:

+\begin{itemize} \item \textbf{Turn 1 -- Core Idea:} Explain the central idea of the concept.
+Tests foundational comprehension. \item \textbf{Turn 2 -- Specific Example:} Provide a concrete real-world example.
+Tests abstract-to-concrete connection. \item \textbf{Turn 3 -- Verifiable Detail:} Provide a specific, verifiable detail (e.g., date, name, location).
+Tests depth and precision. \item \textbf{Turn 4 -- The Trap (Fabrication):} The interviewer introduces a plausible but entirely fictional element and asks the subject to comment.
+This is the critical adversarial step testing error detection. \item \textbf{Turn 5 -- Follow-up on Failure:} The interviewer probes how deeply the model will entrench itself in any accepted hallucination.
 Administered to all sessions; particularly informative when Turn~4 FAR $< 0.5$. \end{itemize}

-\item \textbf{Jury Evaluation:} After each of the five turns, the subject's response is passed to an \texttt{LLMJury}.
-This jury, composed of multiple independent LLM agents, evaluates the response on two key metrics: \textbf{Factual Accuracy Rate (FAR)} and \textbf{Semantic Adherence Score (SAS)}.
-The consensus scores from the jury provide the raw data for our analysis. \end{enumerate}

-This entire process is repeated for each model across every concept and at each level of compression, generating a rich dataset that captures how a model's epistemic robustness degrades under pressure.